PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ## Integration into DriveBox
 Since the Geofencing app was developed to be integrated into the DriveBox application by the company, the look and feel of the User Interface had to be adapted.
-This mainly meant three things:
+This meant three things in particular:

 - Using a light theme instead of a dark theme
 - Using shadows instead of borders for cards